openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

-The Open Modeling Foundation carries out a series of coordinated activities to further its vision, mission, and goals under the guidance and with the support of the OMF Executive Directorate, Members Council, Working Groups, and member organizations.
+The Open Modeling Foundation carries out a series of coordinated activities to further its vision, mission, and goals under the guidance and with the support of the OMF Executive Committee, Members Council, Working Groups, and member organizations.
 These activities include, but are not limited to the following.